Auto Loan Delinquencies: What You Need to Know About Late Car Payments

-In the second quarter of 2019, 4.64% of car loan balances were 90 days or more overdue, the second-highest percentage since 2011, according to the latest report from the Federal Reserve Bank of New York.
-What’s more, 2.34% had become that delinquent during the period, one of the worst rates of transition since 2010.
+According to the New York Fed, 5.1% of car loan balances were 90 or more days delinquent in the first quarter of 2020.
+That compares to 4.64% at the end of the second quarter of 2019, which was already the second-highest percentage since 2011, according to the report from the Federal Reserve Bank of New York.
+What’s more, delinquencies rose significantly during the period to one of the worst rates of transition since 2010.

 Despite the strong economy, more borrowers with credit scores of less than 620—those considered a riskier bet—are falling into serious delinquency.
 In the fourth quarter of 2018, 8.18% of their auto loan balances became more than 90 days past due, the highest since 2010.

 Why Are Delinquencies Getting Worse?

 Overall delinquency rates have definitely been worse—as high as 5.27% in 2010 when the country was starting to pull out of the Great Recession.
 But Federal Reserve researchers say they’ve been watching the deterioration in recent years.